 Do you have beverage options for those in recovery, other than just soda?
 Do you have food options for those with dietary restrictions, people from different cultural backgrounds or faith traditions?
 What are your methods of finding this out before the event so your donors know you are really thinking of them and considering their needs and desires?

 Vary Event Formats

 Not every event is for everyone.
 Consider your major demographics and then craft specific events that cater to them.
-Consider things like: ticket price, formality of event, attire level, where the event is held, the format (dinner, cocktail party, friendraiser, walk/run, volunteer recruitment party, etc.), who is the target audience, what is the goal of the event, program content, visuals, videos, messaging, etc. Knowing the difference between your varied supporters and what inspires each of them goes a long way toward long term fundraising success.
+Consider things like ticket price, the formality of the event, attire level, where the event is held, the format (dinner, cocktail party, friendraiser, walk/run, volunteer recruitment party, etc.), who is the target audience, what is the goal of the event, program content, visuals, videos, messaging, etc. Knowing the difference between your varied supporters and what inspires each of them goes a long way toward long-term fundraising success.

 Do you serve a large population of parents?
 Is it possible to offer onsite (or nearby) childcare for guests?
 One org we recently worked with offered this for guests and saw record-breaking results because more of their donors were able to attend!

 The Tip of the Iceberg

 This is just the beginning of our team’s collective brainstorm considering the many ways to include more equity, diversity, and inclusion in fundraising events.
 There are so many things to consider and they’re all unique to who you are, what you do, and most importantly, who you serve.

 Reach out if you want to explore these topics further.
 How can we help?
 As the only auction agency in the nation comprised of minorities with a minority focus, this is a very important topic to us.
 We would love your feedback and the opportunity to have this conversation.
 Now, let’s go change the world – together!